 “It’s good to give back to the community,” Neal Richardson commented.
-He and his wife, Jeanne Richardson, are longtime Morgan County residents who have also been supporting local efforts to boost educational opportunities.
+He and his wife, Jeanne Richardson, are longtime Morgan County residents who have also been working with the Roane State Foundation to boost educational opportunities.

 James Frank Wilson is the retired chairman and managing attorney at Wilson and Brooks, P.C. where he practiced law for more than 40 years.
 Wilson is the retired chairman and an organizer of the Citizens First Bank where he served from the inception of the bank in 1995 until its merger this year.
 He is presently chairman and president of W Group Properties, Inc. and Wilson Mineral Development, Inc.

 He is the former president and treasurer of the Morgan County Bar Association, director of the Tennessee Oil and Gas Association, the Methodist Medical Center of Oak Ridge, the Sunbright Bank and Trust Company, Rural Legal Services of Tennessee, the Peoples Bank and Trust Company and the Housing Development Corporation of the Clinch Valley.